d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

 ## Redefinition in classes

 In the previous sections we try to apply &eta;-conversion in presence of functions.
 So now lets try with function redefinitions in a class.
-For this purpose we define a basic class `MyInt`with to static `add` methods equivalent to the previous ones.
+For this purpose we define a basic class `MyInt`with two static `add` methods equivalent to the previous ones.

 ```Swift